Postpartum weight loss to help busy moms get back on track to optimal health. Holistic wellness, nutrition, exercise and motivation.

 Before I met my husband 4 years ago, I was in the best shape of my life.
 It was so easy to focus on improving myself because I had nothing but positive support from friends and family.
 I had time to myself, I was disciplined, and I was confident in myself.
 Believe it or not, I was doing 5 Km running and biking.
 I was working full-time, ate clean foods and small portion sizes.
-I lived in a growing city and of course there was so much to do.
+I lived in a growing city and of course there was so much to do in terms of outdoor activities.

 When we found out we were blessed with a child, sometimes you have to sacrifice certain things in life to do what’s best for you and your family.
 And for us, that was moving to Northern Ontario for a successful job opportunity.
 I found it very difficult to adapt to the new lifestyle at first.
 It was country living and very laid back.
-It took some time, but in the end, I was so busy after having two babies that I had no choice other than to learn, love and accept the big change.
+It took some time, but in the end, I was so busy after having two babies–I had two back-to-back pregnancies in fact–that I had no choice other than to learn, love and accept the big change mentally and physically.

 With my first pregnancy, I had gained a total of 30 pounds.
 It was a life changing event for me and even though I was so thrilled about having a baby, I wasn’t sure if I was ready yet.
 I indulged a lot during the 40 weeks of bearing my child and I wish I hadn’t, only in moderation.
 Stress played a big role in overeating.
 And lack of exercise contributed to weight gain.
 The more I sat down, the more tired I felt.